-In Vitro Fertilization is commonly referred to as IVF.
-IVF is the process of fertilization by manually combining an egg and sperm in a laboratory dish.
-When the IVF procedure is successful, the process is combined with a procedure known as embryo transfer, which involves physically placing the embryo in the uterus.
+In Vitro Fertilization is a one assisted reproductive technology (ART) commonly referred to as IVF.
+IVF is the process of fertilization by manually combining an egg and sperm in a laboratory dish, and then transferring the embryo to the uterus.
+Other forms of ART include gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT).

 What is involved with in vitro fertilization?

-There are five basic steps in the IVF and embryo transfer process which include the following:
+There are five basic steps in the IVF and embryo transfer process:

 - Monitor and stimulate the development of healthy egg(s) in the ovaries.